 Drivers must undergo medical examinations in order to obtain and keep their CDL.
 Companies must keep these records in a driver qualification file and update it anytime there are changes.
 These qualifications are outlined in 391.41AFPC.

 Companies run into issues when they fail to update the medical file or request their drivers to do so.
-It happens all the time and is a leading source of loss for many carriers.

 Sign up to our newsletter

 Get the latest articles on all things transportation delivered straight to you inbox.Schedule a live demo